demisto/content-docs/content-repo/extra-docs/packs/content-management.md

 ---
-id: content-management
+id: xsoar-ci-cd
-title: Content Management (Alpha)
+title: XSOAR CI/CD (Beta)
 description: This process encapsulates what you need in order to control your XSOAR machines in an automated manner, while providing the ability to manage your own content, in your artifacts server of choice, with your version control system of choice.
 ---
 ​
-The XSOAR CI/CD content pack is intended to help security engineers develop, test, implement, and maintain their content in a smooth and secure process.
+The XSOAR CI/CD content pack is intended to help security engineers develop, test, review, implement, and maintain their content in a smooth and secure process.
 It allows you to create your content alongside other members of your security team, and merge that content to ensure you have not overwritten work done by someone else, or vice versa.
 In addition, you can manage your content in a single, yet separate, repository with the out-of-the-box content provided by Cortex XSOAR.
 Also, you can track the versioning of your content to support rolling back, if necessary.
 ​
 For example, you can implement unit tests, make sure that the content that you have created is compatible with your integrations, etc.
 ​